Dessix/Meteor-LiveScript/README.md

 A LiveScript package for Meteor.

-Derived from what I could cobble together from https://atmospherejs.com/vasaka/livescript-compiler and other sources, in order to provide a version which uses LiveScript 1.3.1 instead of the older 1.2.0.
+Derived from what I could cobble together from https://atmospherejs.com/vasaka/livescript-compiler and other sources, in order to provide a version which uses LiveScript 1.4.0 instead of the older 1.2.0, packaged together with Prelude.